 Our historical background and multi-cultural population have created wide and strong disagreements over what’s alcohol abuse.

 - The Colonial tradition taught us that alcohol is the “good gift of God.”
 It was to be used and enjoyed by all, including small children.

-- Our temperance and Prohibition experiences taught us that alcohol is “demon rum.”
+- Our temperance and Prohibition past taught us that alcohol is “demon rum.”
 It’s the cause of almost all poverty, crime, violence, and other problems.
 Many people were convinced that alcohol was the cause of crime.
-So, on the eve of Prohibition, some towns went so far as to sell their jails.1 Temperance systematically promoted both fear and hostility toward alcohol beverages.
+So, on the eve of Prohibition, some towns went so far as to sell their jails.1 Temperance promoted both fear and hostility toward alcohol drinks.
 Much of that continues to this day.
 And Salvation Army General Evangeline Booth summarized this belief in a poem.2

 Drink has drained more blood,